 This final list of the best massage guns is a culmination of years of researching and testing massage guns.
 All of our top picks have actually been in our hands for extended periods of time, allowing us to learn the ins and outs of each of them and determine who they’re best for.

 We made sure to use them for various purposes and in different scenarios.
 For example, we used them pre-workout as part of a warm-up, after workouts, and even between sets during workouts to fend off fatigue.
-With the metal attachments, I tried hot/cold therapy and used them with CBD oil.
+For massage guns that come with metal attachments, I tried hot/cold therapy and used them with CBD oil.
 In addition to using massage guns to help with soreness and pain related to resistance training and cardio, I used them for general relief from achiness—the kind I tend to get from sitting at my computer writing guides like this.

 RELATED: Best Pre-Workout